SAIC-ATS/ARTTECH-3135/syllabus.md

         - OOP isn't the solution to everything.
 Most advanced programs are a combination of structured and object oriented approaches.
 - Particle System Examples
     - Replace ball variables with a Ball class.
-    - Replace x / y / z variables with ofPoint (which is an alias for ofVec3f).
+    - Replace x / y / z variables with `ofPoint` (which is an alias for `ofVec3f` or in 0.10.0+ `glm::vec3`).
-        - ofPoint is a "vector" of values, x, y, z and vector math can be performed in one line.
+        - `ofPoint` is a "vector" of values, x, y, z and vector math can be performed in one line.
-        - ofPoint is a class!
+        - `ofPoint` is a class!
     - Particle systems in 3D!
 - Arrays are collections of variables.
     - In C++ we usually use a `std::vector` to hold a collection of variables.